GoogleCloudPlatform/eventarc-samples/eventarc-workflows-integration/eventarc-storage/README.md

 [Eventarc](https://cloud.google.com/eventarc/docs) events to
 [Workflows](https://cloud.google.com/workflows/docs) directly.

-More specifically, you will create an Eventarc Pub/Sub trigger to listen for messages to a Pub/Sub topic and pass them onto a workflow.
+More specifically, you will create an Eventarc Cloud Storage trigger to listen for new object creations events in a bucket and pass them onto a workflow.

 ## Deploy a workflow

 First, create a [workflow.yaml](workflow.yaml).
-It logs the received CloudEvent and decodes the Pub/Sub message inside.
+It logs the received CloudEvent and logs the bucket and object info.

 ```yaml
 main: